parodos-dev/orchestrator-helm-chart/GitOps.md

 To allow the Tekton resources to push to the registry, we need an account capable to push the image to the registry:

 * Create or edit a [Robot account](https://quay.io/organization/orchestrator?tab=robots) and grant it `Write` permissions to the newly created repository
-* Download `the Docker configuration` file for the robot account and move it under the root folder of this repository (we assume the file name is `orchestrator-orchestror-ci-auth.json`)
+* Download the `Docker configuration` file for the robot account and move it under the root folder of this repository (we assume the file name is `orchestrator-orchestror-ci-auth.json`)
+> **NOTE:** If you don't have access to the Docker configuration files, please reach out to your `quay.io` organization administrators.
 * Run the following to create the `docker-credentials` secret:
 ```console
 oc create secret -n orchestrator-gitops generic docker-credentials --from-file=config.json=orchestrator-orchestror-ci-auth.json